cfredric/chrome-storage-access-api/README.md

 Chrome [recently indicated](https://github.com/privacycg/storage-access/pull/165) that it will implement and support the [Storage Access API](https://github.com/privacycg/storage-access).
 This means that Chrome will implement all the behaviors and APIs listed in the [specification](https://privacycg.github.io/storage-access/), and will additionally have its own user-agent-specific behaviors (the same way that Safari and Firefox [currently do](https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API#safari_implementation_differences)).
 The below is a description of Chrome's plans for its implementation-defined behavior; these plans may evolve over time.

+This document includes [instructions](#testing-instructions) for how to test these semantics locally, in order to evaluate whether they'll work for you use case.

 ## Announcements

 Check back here for links to announcements of shipping timelines, etc., once those have been published.
 We will post to [blink-dev@chromium.org](https://groups.google.com/u/1/a/chromium.org/g/blink-dev) (as per the usual [Blink shipping process](https://blog.chromium.org/2019/11/intent-to-explain-demystifying-blink.html)) when we're ready.